parthian-sterlet/sitega/README.md

 ## Train a model

 [andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp)
-1. path to files with foreground and background sequences
+1. path to fasta files with datasets of foreground and background sequences
-2. file with foreground sequences
+2. fasta file with dataset of foreground sequences
-3. file with background sequences
+3. fasta file with dataset of background sequences
 4. int maximal length of one LPD (default value 6)
 5. int length of motif (integer value respecting to a tested length L, this value is selected by the bootstrap crossvaliation test, see the previous paragraph)
 6. int size = the number of LPDs (a value is estimated in the bootstrap crossvaliation test, see the previous paragraph)